gdoermann/manifestly/README.md

 paths and their hashes.
 It enables precise synchronization between two directories based on content, ensuring efficient and accurate file management.

+Most tools such as `rsync` and `aws s3 sync` rely on file timestamps and sizes to determine if a file has changed.
+This can lead to false positives and unnecessary file transfers.
+Manifestly uses content-based synchronization to compare files based on their hashes, ensuring that only files with different content are transferred.
+This is especially useful for directories with a large number of files and varying sizes.

 ## Features

 - **Generate Directory Manifest**: Create a JSON manifest file that lists all files in a directory with their